tobiasraabe/cookiecutter-research-template/docs/anaconda-on-windows.rst

    administrator privileges or for a single user.
 I prefer to install Python system-wide so it is available to all users.
-But then, you have to be careful as every time you interact with the base environment you have to use an elevated shell (a shell with administrator privileges as described `here
+But then, you have to be careful as every time you interact with the base environment you have to use an elevated shell (a shell with administrator privileges as described `in this article
    <https://www.digitalcitizen.life/ways-launch-powershell-windows-admin>`_).

    .. warning::